Alternative Format and Book Accommodations

 Defining the Accommodation

-The accommodation for materials/books in an alternative format allows qualifying students, as approved by the Disability & Access Center (DAC), to have their academic books and course materials converted by the Adaptive Technology Center (ATC) into an alternative format that is equally accessible.
+The accommodation for materials/books in an alternative format allows qualifying students, as approved by the Disability & Access Center (DAC), to have their academic books and course materials converted by the Adaptive Technology Center (ATC) into an alternative format that is accessible to the individual.

 Textbooks in an Alternative Format